KNowledgeOnWebScale/walder/README.md

     x-walder-query:
       graphql-query: ...  # One or more GraphQL queries
       json-ld-context: ...  # The JSON-LD corresponding to the GraphQL query
+      sparql-query: ... # One or more SPARQL queries
+      json-ld-frame: ... # A JSON-LD frame that should be applied to the result of a SPARQL query
       options: # Global options that will be applied to all the graphql-queries of this path (OPTIONAL)
       datasources:  # Query specific datasources (OPTIONAL)
         additional: ...  # Boolean stating that the following datasources are meant to be used on top of the default ones